econchick/new-coder/docs/_posts/2013-01-06-Intro-DataViz.md

 What else you will be exposed to:

 * Importing Python’s standard library as well as your own module
-* Installing and importing third party modules
+* Installing and importing third party packages
-* Licensing & copyrights when using third-party modules
+* Licensing & copyrights when using third-party packages
 * File Input/Output
 * Counter data structure from the `collections` module
 * Global variables, docstrings, list comprehensions